 Right now, there’s something comforting about the inherent transience of a pop-up.
 While the newness and strangeness of, well, everything might have us in a perpetual state of Monday-morning-after-a-long-weekend, new and different is what we expect from pop-ups.
-Whether you’re looking for a glimpse of normalcy, or you just want to try some wagyu beef corndogs, check out the 21 pop-ups on this guide.
+Whether you’re looking for a glimpse of normalcy, or you just want to try some chicken fried steak covered in gravy, check out the 24 pop-ups on this guide.

 The Migrant Kitchen

-The Migrant Kitchen - who we’ve partnered with on Feed The Polls to feed people in line at polling locations across the country on election day - is serving dishes with Latin American and Middle Eastern influences out of a pop-up in Williamsburg.
+The Migrant Kitchen is serving dishes with Latin American and Middle Eastern influences out of a pop-up in Williamsburg.
 Not only can you order things like smoked street corn with sumac and labneh, or a roasted lamb torta with mujadara and Oaxaca queso, but for every $12 you spend, The Migrant Kitchen will donate a healthy meal to a New Yorker in need.
 Head to the pop-up between 12-10pm Tuesday through Sunday, or place an order for delivery.

 Blueberry cured hamachi and mandoo stuffed with warm chocolate ganache probably don’t come to mind when you picture a karaoke bar.
 But those, along with other sweet and savory Korean-influenced dishes, are currently being made by two former chefs from The Modern at Karaoke Star in Koreatown.
-There’s no indoor seating (or karaoke), but outdoor seating is available for walk-ins Tuesday through Saturday from 5-10pm at least until the end of October, and reservations are available by messaging one of the chef’s on his Instagram.
+There’s no indoor seating (or karaoke), but outdoor seating is available for the next week, and reservations are available by messaging one of the chef’s on his Instagram.

 There’s a new Mexican street food pop-up right outside of Cevicheria El Rey on Roosevelt Avenue in Jackson Heights that specializes in tacos Arabes and cemitas.
 Served with cochinita pibil (roasted pork) on a giant tortilla that almost resembles a pita, the food at Tlaxcal Kitchen traces back to the city of Puebla, where 19th-century Arab immigrants intertwined kebabs and shawarma into central Mexican cuisine.
 Check out their Instagram information for more information on hours and specials.